Office of the Secretary, USDA.

 EAJA applies to any adversary adjudication pending or commenced before the Department on or after August 5, 1985, except with respect to a proceeding covered under § 1.183(a)(1)(iii) of this part, which is effective on or after October 21, 1986.
 In addition, the provisions of § 1.185(b) relating to award for excessive demand apply only to adversary adjudications commenced on or after March 29, 1996.
-Changes in maximum rates for attorney fees are effective as of [the effective date of the final rule].
+Changes in maximum rates for attorney fees are effective as of October 11, 2002.

 (a)(1) The rules in this subpart apply to adversary adjudications.
 These are: